xa1on/rblxguilib/README.md

 | [PluginGlobalVariables.lua](src/rblxgui/lib/PluginGlobalVariables.lua) | ModuleScript that consolidates all variables used globally in the library |

 ## Documentation
+No documentation at the moment, but you should be able to see how everything works in the [Example Script](src/Example.client.lua).

+If anyone actually plans on using this, DM me on [Twitter](https://twitter.com/xalondzn) or Discord (something#7597) if you have any further questions or if you just want to show off what you made.

 ## Final Notes
 A lot of my code may be a bit messy and unorganized but I hope you can bear with me since this is my first big project with lua and I feel like a grew a lot in the process of making this.
 In the future, I might plan on using Fusion to help make this library a bit better to work with.

-If anyone actually plans on using this, DM me on [Twitter](https://twitter.com/xalondzn) or Discord (something#7597) if you have any questions or you just want to show off what you made.

 ## License
 Available under the Apache 2.0 license.
 See [LICENSE](LICENSE) for details.